CaloClouds3: Ultra-Fast Geometry-Independent Highly-Granular Calorimeter Simulation: Acknowledgements

 \section{Acknowledgements}

 We thank Dirk Zerwas for the valuable comments on the manuscript.
 This research was supported in part by the Maxwell computational resources operated at Deutsches Elektronen-Synchrotron DESY, Hamburg, Germany.
 This project has received funding from the European Union’s Horizon 2020 Research and Innovation programme under Grant Agreement No 101004761.
 We acknowledge support by the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy – EXC 2121 Quantum Universe – 390833306 and via the KISS consortium (05D23GU4, 13D22CH5) funded by the German Federal Ministry of Education and Research BMBF in the ErUM-Data action plan.
 A.K. has received support from the Helmholtz Initiative and Networking Fund’s initiative for refugees as a refugee of the war in Ukraine.
 P.M. has benefited from support by the CERN Strategic R$\&$D Programme on Technologies for Future Experiments \cite{EPRD}.
+Finally, we thank the anonymous referees from JINST for their through and thoughtful reading, which was a great assistance in polishing this work. {}